kign/c4wa/etc/doc/language.md

 This can be used to allocate an array of `N+1` integers (note that you can also use syntax `int arr[N+1]`).

-Second argument `N+1` is ignored by `c4wa`.
+Second argument `N+1` is ignored by `c4wa`, so consider it a declaration of intent.
 It is only present for possible future implementation of an actual memory manager and to make it easier to compile and test with native C compiler.

+Function `free` basically has same semantic as in C standard library, it frees memory earlier allocated with `alloc`.
+Since for now `alloc` doesn't really allocate anything, `free` does nothing.
+Just like 2<sup>nd</sup> argument to `alloc`, it is there for better compatibility with C compiler, future enhancements and to better represent programmer's intent.

+Note that function `free` is special in `c4wa` since it takes pointer of _any type_ as an argument.
+Normally defined (or imported) functions would only work with a specific pointer type, including built-in `memset` and `memcpy`.

 ### stack variables

-We b Assembly supports unlimited number of local variables, so when you have a local variable in C, we normally map it to a local variable in Web Assembly under same name (these names are only present in WAT file, actual WASM code simply refers to them by consecutive numbers).
+Web Assembly supports unlimited number of local variables, so when you have a local variable in C, we normally map it to a local variable in Web Assembly under same name (these names are only present in WAT file, actual WASM code simply refers to them by consecutive numbers).
 There are two cases when we can't do it though.

 First, this happens if you declare a variable of type array (not pointer) or `struct`.
-In this case, your variable allocated in the _stack_ (first `module.stackSize` bytes of linear memory).
-Actual WASM local variable holds a pointer to this memory (which is one case when pointer could have a numeric value 0).
+In this case, your variable is allocated in the _stack_ (first `module.stackSize` bytes of linear memory).
+Actual WASM local variable holds a _pointer_ to this memory (which is one case when pointer could have a numeric value 0).

 ### `&`